Granular segregation in geophysical flows

 In Johnson et al. (2012) we study the process of granular segregation in large-scale (~100m long) debris-flow experiments by combining measurements of the flow velocity field, the (spatially-varying) particle size distribution within the deposit, and the trajectories of marked tracer particles that were incorporated into the flow.
 We explain how particle size segregation and the velocity field at the front of a propagating debris flow combine to produce coarse, stationary levees, which channelise subsequent flow.
 This work was in collaboration with Dick Iverson and colleagues at the US Geological Survey.

 These coarse levees closely related to finger-like morphology observed in pyroclastic flow deposits.
 In Woodhouse et al. (2012) we develop a coupled model for the segregation and flow of a bidisperse mixture of grains, and find that numerical solutions exhibit fingered structures very similar to those observed in nature.
 A stability analysis of the model evinces the origin of these structures, and indicates that the wavelength of the instability is governed by terms that are commonly omitted in depth-averaged models.
-In Baker et al. (2016) we show that a viscosity obtained through the depth-averaging of the rheology provides one such mechanism for regularisation.
+In Baker et al. (2016) we show that a viscosity obtained through the depth-averaging of the rheology provides a mechanism for this regularisation.

 Gravity currents and intrusions